-- Proposing the overall admissions requirements and subject requirements (where relevant) for a programme and submitting them for approval to relevant committees. - ii.
+- i.
+Proposing the overall admissions requirements and subject requirements (where relevant) for a programme and submitting them for approval to relevant committees. - ii.
 Proposing admission requirements stipulated by professional or external accrediting bodies and submitting them for approval to relevant committees. - iii.
 Proposing alternative selection mechanisms, where relevant. - iv.
-[Approval of testing bands and access assessment standards for undergraduate applicants admitted on the basis of school and access assessment results.] - v.
-Identifying programmes where targeted groups are under-represented and/or where enrolment must be capped and proposing selection mechanisms in these programmes to the Faculty Management Committee31. - vi.
+Identifying programmes where targeted groups are under-represented and/or where enrolment must be capped and proposing selection mechanisms in these programmes to the Faculty Management Committee 29. - v.
 Making admissions decisions for postgraduate applicants and for undergraduate applicants with further or additional education and training or for transferring students.